SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 When to See a Doctor

 There are far worse things than a cold or the flu.
-A stuffy nose and head congestion don’t quite have the weight of a traumatic amputation; however, they are still no trivial matter.
+A stuffy nose and head congestion don’t quite have the weight of a traumatic amputation; however, they are still not trivial matters.

 Left to fester, the list of possible complications is long.
 Worse, if the source of your or your loved one’s cold is bacterial, then it simply is not going away on its own.

-When society is operating normally then you must seek proper medical care as soon as possible.
+When society is operating normally, you must seek proper medical care as soon as possible.

 Colds, Flus, and Viruses, Oh My!

-Nothing makes my wife threaten to call the Whaaambulance on me quicker than a runny nose.
+Nothing makes my wife threaten to call the ambulance on me quicker than a runny nose.
 Apparently, I do not suffer in peace.

 All this from a bug you probably picked up on some handrail.
 Equally likely, your child brought the contagion home from that petri dish called school.

-Let’s take a look at the makeup and cause of the common cold and flu.
+Let’s take a look at the makeup and causes of the common cold and flu.

 What’s a Virus?